 Sant Jordi

-Sant Jordi- the “Valentine’s Day of Barcelona”- celebrates love, books, roses, and the legend of Saint George and the Dragon.
-The streets are filled with roses and book stalls, and the people come together in processions and activities to make Barcelona an even livelier and joyful city.
+Sant Jordi, the “Valentine’s Day of Barcelona”, celebrates love, books, roses, and the legend of Saint George and the Dragon.
+The streets are filled with roses and book stalls, and the people come together in processions and activities to make Barcelona an even more lively and joyful city.
 Read more about this cultural festival in Barcelona in our blog below.

 Sant Joan

 One special weekend to spend in June in Barcelona is the Festival of Sant Joan.
 As a celebration of the start of summer, the festivities begin the evening prior to the bank holiday.
-Bonfires and fireworks light up the streets from the shortest night of the year, June 23rd, to the longest day of the year, June 24th to celebrate the summer solstice.
-The cultural festival in Barcelona will not disappoint!
+Bonfires and fireworks light up the streets from the shortest night of the year, 23rd June 23rd, to the longest day of the year, 24th June to celebrate the summer solstice.

 La Mercè